 At the end of each term, the Academic Standing Committee reviews each student's academic performance to determine if they have remained in good standing.
-Students with both a term GPA and cumulative GPA of 2.0 are considered to be in good standing.
+The calculation of a term GPA (Grade Point Average) will include both on campus and online courses.

-Students with a GPA below of 2.0 or who have not continually made consistent progress toward a cumulative GPA or 2.0 will be placed on one of the following Academic Standing categories:
+Students with both a term GPA and cumulative GPA of 2.0 are in good academic standing.
+Students with a Term GPA below 2.0 or, who have not continually made consistent progress toward a cumulative GPA or 2.0 will be placed on one of the following Academic Standing categories and conditions will be set by the Academic Standing Committee.
+The Academic Standing status will be entered into Populi and will appear permanently on the student's transcript.

-- 1. Academic Warning (Term GPA of 1.70 1.99 and/or Cumulative GPA below 2.0) This information will be entered into Populi but this status will not be visible on the student's transcript.
-Conditions for ongoing study will be set by the Academic Standing Committee. - 2.
-Academic Probation (Term GPA of 1.0 1.69 and/or Cumulative GPA below 2.0) This information will be entered into Populi and this status will appear on a student's transcript.
-Conditions for ongoing study will be set by the Academic Standing Committee.
-A third consecutive Academic Probation could result in Academic Suspension from studies for a period of time as determined by the Academic Standing Committee. - 3.
-Academic Suspension (Term GPA below 1.0 or a 3rd Academic Probation and/or Cumulative GPA below 2.0) Students will be suspended from studies for a period of time anywhere from one term up to 2 years.
-This information will be entered into Populi and this status will appear on a student's transcript.
+- 1. Academic Warning (Term GPA of 1.70 1.99 and/or Cumulative GPA below 2.0) Students whose GPA continues in this range for a third consecutive semester will be placed on Academic Probation. - 2.
+Academic Probation (Term GPA of 1.0 1.69 and/or Cumulative GPA below 2.0) Conditions for ongoing study will be set by the Academic Standing Committee.
+Students whose GPA continues in this range for a third consecutive semester will be placed on Academic Suspension. - 3.
+Academic Suspension (Term GPA below 1.0 and/or Cumulative GPA below 2.0 or, a lack of significant progress after two Academic Probations)) Students will be suspended from studies for a period anywhere from one term up to 2 years.
 Prior to returning for studies, the student must meet with the Registrar and/or Academic Dean and review conditions for their return.
 The student will be placed on Academic Probation when they return.
-Academic Suspension is a serious matter and students are considered for this on a case by case basis.
+Academic Suspension is a serious matter and students are considered for this on a caseby-case basis.